-Submission of this will follow the same format as the E-journals and you should submit your plan by the xx of xx to both the CU online portal accessible via the programme assessment page and the BRE academy website.
+Submission of this will follow the same format as the E-journals and you should submit your plan to both the CU online portal accessible via the programme assessment page and the BRE academy website.

 © Coventry University.
 CC BY-NC 4.0